Staffbase/gha-workflows/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please go through this checklist and make sure all applicable tasks have been done -->

+- [ ] Add relevant labels (for example type of change or patch/minor/major)
 - [ ] Write tests
 - [ ] Make sure all tests pass
 - [ ] Update documentation